 Teresa Jones, Director of Special Education

-Teresa is Malheur ESD Special Education Director since 2016, but has been with the ESD since 1996 as a Speech Language Pathologist in early learning and school age.
-Prior she was a business, PE teacher and substitute.
-She oversees all the specialty special education programs in Malheur County (Autism Consultant, Counseling, EI/ECSE, OT, PT, SLP, SLPA, Sped teacher/Diagnostician, Teacher of Deaf/Hard of Hearing, YTP specialists).
-Her master’s in education is from Eastern Oregon University, Speech Language Pathology from Portland State & University of Oregon and administrator’s degree is from Lewis and Clark.
+Teresa is the Malheur ESD Special Education Director since 2016, but has been with the ESD since 1996 as a Speech Language Pathologist in Early Learning and School Age.
+Prior to that she was a Business, PE teacher and substitute.
+She oversees all the Specialty Special Education programs in Malheur County (Autism Consultant, Counseling, EI/ECSE, OT, PT, SLP, SLPA, Sped Teacher/Diagnostician, Teacher of Deaf/Hard of Hearing, YTP specialists).
+She has a Masters Degree in Education from Eastern Oregon University, Speech Language Pathology from Portland State & University of Oregon and an Administrator’s Degree is from Lewis and Clark.

 Kelly Poe, Director of Early Learning